p-offtermatt/FastForward/README.md

 ```
 * <a  href="https://github.com/p-offtermatt/Hadara-AdSimul-Cav22-Dependency">Hadara-AdSimul-Red</a> (for regenerating instances):
 Once compiled, place the `Hadara_AdSimul_Red` executable in the `artifact/benchmark/tools` folder.
+* <a href="https://www.promtools.org/doku.php">ProM</a> (for regenerating instances), tested with version 6.11.
+Note that ProM requires Java.
+Set the `PROM_HOME` environment variable to point to the root directory of ProM, e.g. `/home/cav2022/Desktop/prom-6.11-all-platforms`.
+Further, follow the instructions in `dependencies/`, which involves moving files to your `PROM_HOME` directory.
 * <a href="https://ctan.org/pkg/latexmk?lang=en">Latexmk</a> and a <a href="https://www.tug.org/texlive/">Tex distribution</a> (for generating plots)

 Run `sudo sh install.sh` in the root directory.